mschmulen/yachtsServer/README.md

 1. Build the image: `docker build -t swift-server .`
 1. Run the image on the host: `docker run --name webserver -p 80:8090 swift-server` .
 The -p option is used to expose port 80 from the nginx container and make it accessible on port 8090 of the swift-server-image host

-Misc notes:
+Docker machine common commands:

-get the ip address: `docker-machine ip yachtsServer`
+- get the ip address: `docker-machine ip yachtsServer`

-inspect: `docker-machine inspect yachtsServer`
+- inspect: `docker-machine inspect yachtsServer`

-show docker machines: `docker-machine ls`
+- show docker machines: `docker-machine ls`

-connect to the docker machine: `docker-machine ssh yachtsServer`
+- connect to the docker machine: `docker-machine ssh yachtsServer`

-Stop and remove the machine from Digital Ocean:

-1. stop: `docker-machine stop yachtsServer`
+- stop: `docker-machine stop yachtsServer`
-1. remove: `docker-machine rm yachtServer`
+- remove: `docker-machine rm yachtServer`

 ####Deploying via bluemix: